9 Reasons Why Your Snake Plant Isn’t Making Pups

 How long before I see pups after fixing care?

-Expect the first offsets in 8–12 weeks during the growing season, then more by month five if conditions stay steady.
+Expect the first offsets in roughly 8–12 weeks during active growth if light, pot fit, and watering are consistent, with more by month five in strong conditions.